iaincollins/ardent-collector/README.md

 After doing `npm install` you can run the service with `npm start`.

-You may need to run additional commands like `npm run commodity-stats` and `npm run database-stats` to generate at least once to avoid errors, but the process will run these automatically if left running for long enough (they are scheduled tasks that run periodically).
+You may need to run `npm run stats` to generate at least once to avoid errors, but these will automatically if left running for long enough (they are scheduled tasks that run periodically, at least once a day).

 ## Credits